fiscal-institutions/fiscal-institutions.github.io/README.md

 **A dataset on Independent Fiscal Institutions (IFIs)**

 The Comparative Independent Fiscal Institutions Dataset (CifiD) provides information about the legal provisions of forty-four expert bodies that monitor fiscal policy and performance, so-called *Independent Fiscal Institutions* (IFIs).
-The dataset covers legislative changes to institutions in thirty-nine countries until end-2018.
+The dataset covers legislation on the mandate, powers and design of institutions in thirty-nine countries over time until end-2018.

 **Indicators**